AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Part III: Nonequilibrium Statistical Mechanics (S19--S30)

 The third block introduces time.
 Where Parts I and II dealt with equilibrium---time-independent distributions, static correlation functions, free energies---Part III asks what happens when systems evolve, when detailed balance is broken, when you must track not just states but trajectories.
-This is the block that teaches you how "time enters" for distributions, coarse-grained variables, and near-equilibrium response.
+This is the block that teaches how "time enters" for distributions, coarse-grained variables, and near-equilibrium response.

-The block is intentionally eclectic, and this is not a defect.
+The block is intentionally eclectic.
 The reason is that "nonequilibrium" is not a single theory in the way that equilibrium statistical mechanics is.
-It is a *toolbox*: projection operator methods, stochastic differential equations, linear response theory, fluctuation theorems, master equations, Fokker--Planck equations, and more.
+It is a *toolbox*: Projection operator methods, stochastic differential equations, linear response theory, fluctuation theorems, master equations, Fokker--Planck equations, and more.
 Different physical situations call for different tools.
 The purpose of this block is to expose the reader to this diversity before entering the more technically unified (but also more abstract) world of nonequilibrium QFT.

 ## Effective action methods for nonequilibrium: Wetterich (S19)

 Wetterich's 1996 paper "Time Evolution of the Non-Equilibrium Effective Action" (arXiv: hep-th/9612206) introduces the effective action formalism for nonequilibrium time evolution.
 A careful reading of this paper reveals that it develops an exact evolution equation for the *1PI* (one-particle irreducible) effective action $\Gamma[\varphi, t]$, obtained via a Legendre transform of $W[j,t] = \ln Z[j,t]$.
 The paper derives a time-evolution PDE on the space of effective actions and discusses fixed points corresponding to equilibrium distributions.
 Propagators arise as inverses of the second functional derivative $\Gamma^{(2)}$.

-A point of clarification is warranted here.
+A point of clarification.
 Some discussions of this paper describe it as developing the 2PI (two-particle irreducible) effective action.
 This is not quite accurate.
 The 2PI method becomes explicit later in the bibliography, notably in S34--S36 (the Berges papers).
 Wetterich's 1996 paper can be understood as part of the functional-method lineage that *leads to* 2PI methods, but it is itself consistently formulated in terms of $\Gamma[\varphi, t]$ as a 1PI object.
 The distinction matters: the 1PI effective action depends on the field expectation value $\varphi$, while the 2PI effective action depends on both $\varphi$ and the connected two-point function $G$, providing additional variational control over approximations.

 ## Projection operators and memory: Zwanzig (S20)